Molly Toomey, LCSW

 • Greater confidence in your next steps for a smooth transition

-• Cultural orientation from someone from your cultural context
+• Cultural orientation from someone from your national/cultural context

 • Concrete suggestions and resources for getting set up personally & professionally and finding community

-• Insider tips on local & regional culture, integrating, finding community, getting a reply from a German authority...
+• Personal tips on local & regional culture, integrating, finding community, navigating German bureaucracy, getting a reply from a German authority...

 • Emotional support from someone who's from your country & has been through it themselves